digitranslab/jumpstart/docs/versioned_docs/version-2.10.0/how-to/use-inspector.md

 In this how-to guide, we will take a look at **Inspector** of the app-builder and see how it can be helpful in building applications.

-The Inspector can be used to inspect the data of the queries, properties and values of the components that are there on the canvas, ToolJet's global variables and the variables that have been set by the user.
+The Inspector can be used to inspect the data of the queries, properties and values of the components that are there on the canvas, JumpStart's global variables and the variables that have been set by the user.

 <div style={{textAlign: 'center'}}>